 Ashton Scholastic Book Club

-Twice a term pamphlets are distributed to children advertising suitable books for your child.
-If you wish to order any of these, return the order and money to the school office before the closing date.
+Once or twice a term pamphlets are distributed to children advertising suitable books for your child.
+If you wish to order any of these, please use the school loop online ordering system or return the order and money to the school office before the closing date.
 If making payment by cheque they are to be made out to Scholastic NZ.
 Parents are under no obligation to purchase any books.

-Whole school assemblies are held in the school hall each Friday at 2.25 pm.
+Whole school assemblies are held in the school hall ever 2nd Friday at 2.25 pm.
 These are an opportunity to celebrate student successes and share class activities.
 Parents/caregivers are very welcome to attend.
 A list of students receiving awards is printed in the newsletter sent home the day before (Thursday).

 Board of Trustees